joeytwiddle/significant-white-space/README.md

 ------------------------------
 # Trying it out

-Clone your favourite curly code project (just to be safe):
+Copy your favourite curly code project to a separate folder for experimentation (just to be safe):

     % cp -a ~/projects/MyApp ~/projects/MyAppSWS
     % cd ~/projects/MyAppSWS

-Now let's de-curl your code to sws files:
+Now let's de-curl your code to sws files.
+Assuming you have a `src` folder:

     % sws sync src/

 ## Handling differences

-On the first run, sync will likely throw up a warning that a resultant sws file did not invert back to the original source perfectly.  vimdiff the original and inverse files, checking for any differences.
+On the first run, sync will likely throw up a warning that a resultant sws file did not invert back to the original source perfectly.
+The recommendation is to diff or vimdiff the original and inverse files, and resolve the differences.

 - If the problems are cosmetic (unimportant), then just run sync again to process the next file.

-- However if there are any non-cosmetic (problematic) differences, you need to fix them!
-Edit the source file and try to fix it to make it SWS friendly; then *save it* before running `sws sync` again.
-Repeat this until all the differences are fixed (or unimportant).
+- However if there are any problematic differences, you need to fix them before running sync again!
+Edit the source file and try to fix it to make it SWS friendly; then *save it* and run `sws sync` again.
+Repeat this until all the differences are fixed (or simply cosmetic).
 Now you should have a happy sws file which you can work on, instead of the original curly file.
 Run sync without saving the file, so it will move on to the next file.

-  (You don't *have* to fix post-decurl issues by editing the curly file; if it is nearly correct, you may choose to edit the sws file instead.
-But beware when syncing that the sws file will overwrite your original curled file, so you will not be able to compare them!)
+  (If the `.sws` file was nearly correct, you may choose to edit that file instead of the original.
+But beware that the next sync will overwrite your original curled file with the changes to the `.sws` file, so this is less forgiving if the results are not as expected.)

-If a file inverts perfectly first time, or if you don't *save* the source file to indicate it needs re-syncing, then sync will move on to the next file.
+If a file inverts perfectly the first time, or if you don't *save* the source file to indicate it needs re-syncing, then sync will move on to the next file.

 Once all your files are in nice neat sws format, close all curly files, and start editing your projects through the sws files!
 (If you want to edit the curly files in your favourite IDE, you can do that too - just be sure to run sync to update the sws files when that's done.)